ayush285/ayushgarg/README.md

 # tut
-this is for tutorial purpose.
+this is for tutorial purpose only.